 As the most common goal, the extracted data can be further analyzed to generate insights.
 This may sound similar to the data analysis process in data mining, but note that data analysis is the goal of data extraction, not part of its process.
 What’s more, the data is analyzed differently.
 One example is that e-store owners extract product details from eCommerce websites like Amazon to monitor competitors’ strategies in real-time.

 Just like data mining, data extraction is an automated process that comes with lots of benefits.
 In the past, people used to copy and paste data manually from one place to another to move data, which is extremely time-consuming.
 Data extraction speeds up the collecting, and largely increases the accuracy of data extracted.
-For other advantages of data extraction, you may view this article.
+For other advantages of data extraction, you may view Why Does Web Scraping Matter article.

 Similar to data mining, data extraction has been widely used in multiple industries serving different purposes.
 Besides monitoring prices in eCommerce, data extraction can help in individual paper research, news aggregation, marketing, real estate, travel and tourism, consulting, finance, and many more.